anurag-iitk/Rust/Intro/README.md

 ## Why Rust?
 Rust focuses on three goals:
-a.
-Speed
+1. Speed
-b.
-Safety
+2. Safety
-c.
-Concurrency
+3. Concurrency

 The language was designed for developing highly reliable and fast software in a simple way.
 Rust can be used to write high-level programs down to hardware-specific programs.